The Governing Body consists of:

 A governor can expect to volunteer for the equivalent of about six to ten days per year, but this is likely to increase if the governor takes on the responsibility of Chair of the Governing Body, or Chair of a Governing Body committee.
 Most of this time will probably be in the evenings though some will also be during the school day.
 This includes time for meetings, background reading and visits to the school.
 However, being a governor will be a busier role if the school’s results are getting worse or it’s going through a big change like appointing a new headteacher, or joining with another school.

 Our Governing Body will help you learn and develop in your role as a governor.
 We have access to induction and training programmes - please contact us for more details.

 In addition, the Governing Body has a clerk who has considerable experience of governance and who can help guide governors through both legislative and procedural issues.

 HOW DO I BECOME A SCHOOL GOVERNOR?

-If you’re interested in becoming a governor, please arrange to speak to our current Chair of Governors, John Horan, who can be contacted via the Contact Form on the main Governor page.
+If you’re interested in becoming a governor, please arrange to speak to our current Chair of Governors, Simon Buckberry, who can be contacted via the Contact Form on the main Governor page.
 When there’s a vacancy for a parent governor all parents will be informed, and you’ll have a chance to stand for election.